 The SFMOMA Artists Gallery in San Francisco now represents my art.

-My art is in significant collections around the world.
+My art is in prominent collections around the world.

 Museum showings include - the Matsumoto Museum in Matsumoto, and the Salt Road Museum in Omachi, Japan, The Manoogian Art Museum on Mackinac Island, Michigan, the Museum of the Living Artist, San Diego, Ca., the Anchorage Museum of Art, Alaska, Laguna Beach Museum and the Los Gatos Museum, California, Coos Bay, Oregon and The Farmington Museum in New Mexico.

 Thank-you for reading about me.
-I hope you can visit me and my art May, 6, 7 8 & 14 at the Falkirk Cultural Center.
+I hope you can visit me and my art May, 5 &6, and May 12 & 13 in Marin this year.